Last updated on March 29, 2021.

-People are running out of places to go!
+And people are running out of places to go and things to do!

 “The main issue with this trend is that domestic travel offers less choice, so everyone just goes to the same destinations.
 This situation is currently occurring in the UK in locations such as Cornwall and Snowdonia.” ~Ralph Hollister, Travel & Tourism Analyst at GlobalData.

 We see that happening with Florida in the USA, the Chatham Islands in New Zealand, and Gaspésie in the province of Quebec, Canada.

 And that is where the opportunity lies.
 Scuba diving offers an exciting alternative to visiting the same beach like everybody else.

 A recently launched marketing campaign for the state of Kentucky is inspiring in that regard.
 They use ‘Stay Close, Go Far’ as a marketing slogan to remind “residents they don’t have to travel far to experience beauty, history, and adventure.”
 You could pretty much use the same motto to offer scuba diving adventures, locally.

 It’s not just in the USA.
 Dive industry professionals in the Emirates report a boom in local diving activities.

 Beyond people’s interest in living adventures, while not traveling far, there is also a trend in supporting local businesses.